derekdjia/AI_Generated_Recipes/README.md

 	    4. Food
 	    5. Method of preparation

 First, we need to normalize the unit of measurement.
 It is straightforward to convert standard units of weight and volume, but what is 4 ears of corns and how does it compare to another recipe that calls for 500g of corn?
-The imperfect solution here is to manually create a dictionary to map common food units to its corresponing average weight.
+The imperfect solution here is to manually create a dictionary to map common food units to its corresponding average weight.

 ###### 2.2.2 Natural Language Processing: Instructions

 	    Place potatoes into a large pot and cover with salted water; bring to a boil.
 	    Reduce heat to medium-low and simmer until tender, 10 to 12 minutes.
 	    Add corn and boil for an additional 5 minutes.
 Drain.
 Cut corn into thirds.

+Processing instructions is harder.
+Visually is this what is actually happening:

 ## 3. General Modeling and Exploratory Data Analysis